 I think this product is just a really cool idea.
 I am not so sure it’ll be useful to everyone, and some of you may not even be able to install it in your garage, but I think it’s definitely worth mentioning for those that can and would use it.

 The Strip is basically a short, Monster Lite upright that mounts to your wall to allow for extra accessories that you would not otherwise have the space for.
-You can attach almost any upright-accessory including the dip Matador, plate-storage horns, landmines, and so forth.
-This would be nice to have if you own the Rogue Echo GHD as well, as it gives you something to attach the footplate to.
+You can attach almost any of the upright accessories including the dip Matador, plate-storage horns, landmines, and so on.
+This would be nice to have if you own the Rogue Echo GHD as well, as it provides you something to attach the footplate to.

 ♦ ♦ ♦